homahm/homahm.github.io/_pages/about.md

 I am a computational social scientist with a computer science background focused on the auditing sociotechnical systems and in general information ecosystem.
+What we observe as uers experience on platforms is a complex interaction of society and technology.
-General features of my work on the study of digital technologies include carefully considering the whole spectrum from pure user intention to pure platform design, performing cross-platform analysis, and putting observations into context when studying complex systems.
+General features of my work on the study of digital technologies include carefully considering the whole spectrum from pure user intention to pure platform design</strong>, <strong>performing cross-platform analysis</strong>, and <strong>putting observations into context</strong> when studying complex systems.